Diarization Mode

 Diarization determines how the system identifies and handles multiple speakers.

-Action Phrase offers two diarization modes:
+Action Phrase offers three diarization modes:

 • SpeakerManager